 The Blanket Primary

 In 2003, the Ninth Circuit Court of Appeals held Washington’s blanket primary system unconstitutional on the basis that it violated the political parties’ right of free association.
-Washington State now has a pick-a-party primary system.
+Washington State breifly had a pick-a-party primary system in 2004 - 2006 before moving to a Top-Two Primary in 2008.

 In a blanket primary system, voters are not required to affiliate with a political party and may vote for any candidate on the ballot.
 The candidate from each political party who receives the most votes in the primary advances to the general election.